 Both teaching and support staff paid to work in the school are eligible for staff governorship.
 One Staff Governor is elected by the school staff and must be paid to work at the school; volunteers are not eligible.

-The Headteacher is a member of the Governing Body by virtue of his position.
+The Acting Interim Head of School is a member of the Governing Body by virtue of her position.

 1 Local Authority (LA) Governor